-Jane recently posted a comment which we wanted to share with you.
+Jane recently posted a comment about NHS Continuing Healthcare Funding issues that we wanted to share with you.
 She writes:

 “I applied for CHC for my dad who, through my hard work and determination returned him home after a short but disastrous 6 weeks 21/2 years ago in a very highly rated home!
 He has Alzheimer’s, can be very aggressive and now needs to be fed, is doubly incontinent, we have the best Carer (private) as the system failed us massively in providing care!
 My mum also suffered from dementia!
 I applied for CHC for them both in December 2019 and Jan 2020 respectively!
 My mum’s health was failing fast!
 She died on 6th April – she had to be fed, had an ungradable sore (acquired in hospital) and was on oxygen and was doubly incontinent requiring regular manual evac [evacuation]!
 I watched my mum decline rapidly and yet neither were accepted for CHC!
 I’m not sure how dead a person needs to be to qualify but now I’ve experienced rebuttals and closing rank after appealing!
 I know it’s wrong but I am also tired of fighting and worry for my dad’s future that has been threatened by his GP in a veiled way.
 I’m beginning to wish I had never applied [as] mum suffered immeasurably because of my application and appeal, I firmly believe that, there is no other reason for her disgraceful treatment from DNS and GP – I’m saddened and disgusted ? my last communication said that no appeals would be accepted due to Covid 19!
 What kind of messed up system is this?
 They have paid for every ounce of their care and are by no means well off!
 Social workers don’t seem to want to know, they all sing from the same hymn sheet in this area it seems.”